dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 ### Deleting a principal/parent

-Consider this simple model where `Blog` is the principal/parent in a relationship with `Post`, which is the dependent/child. `Post.BlogId` is a foreign key property, the value of which must match the `Post.Id` primary key of the post to which the blog belongs.
+Consider this simple model where `Blog` is the principal/parent in a relationship with `Post`, which is the dependent/child. `Post.BlogId` is a foreign key property, the value of which must match the `Blog.Id` primary key of the blog to which the post belongs.

 <!--
     public class Blog